mikaelapisani/google-trends/README.md

 - Load: upload files to Dropbox in chunks of 5GB.

 ## Files and scripts
-- main.py: Main script to import,process and load the data.
+- main.py: Main script to import, process and load the data.
 - config.py: Defines configuration object that contains all values configured in the config.properties file.
 - dropbox_handler.py: Contains the code to download/upload files to Dropbox.
 It uses the library ``dropbox``.
 - files_manager.py: Contains the code to manage files and divide them into chunks.